-There is a $10 non-refundable application to be considered for adoption.
+There is a $10 application fee to be considered for adoption.
 Payment of this fee is not a guarantee of being approved for adoption.
 To begin the process, please click the Apply Online button below.
 You must be at least 25 years old to adopt from us.

 If you are a renter, please contact your landlord prior to completing the application to ensure they accept Doberman Pinschers.

 HADR does not adopt to homes with unspayed or unneutered pets.

 We adopt to the Houston area and surrounding counties (including Waller, Brazoria, Fort Bend, Galveston, Montgomery) as well as other regions that may include Austin, Dallas, San Antonio, etc. if we have a volunteer that is able to conduct a home visit at that time.

 All dogs adopted from HADR must attend a basic obedience / training class within six (6) months of adoption.
 This is required to encourage bonding with your new pet, to reinforce what he has learned in his foster home and to address any potential issues that may arise.
 HADR is a tremendous resource and we work with adoptive homes proactively and provide guidance after the adoption.
 Adoption of a rescue Doberman is a lifetime commitment.

 Pet overpopulation is a tragic and overwhelming situation in this area.
 Over 85% of animals turned in to local shelters are euthanized.
 The numbers are staggering and this includes purebred animals as well as mixed breeds.
 Therefore, because there is a direct link between casual, backyard breeding and pet overpopulation, we require ALL pets in your household to be spayed or neutered and up to date on vaccinations and heartworm prevention.